|

 were similar protests over the Sullivan and Murphy executions and a great

-feeling of relief when Sophia Girton was reprieved,
+feeling of relief when Sophia Girton was reprieved, and the whole ghastly

-and the whole ghastly business passed into history in 1790.
-The Sheriffs were also becoming increasingly
+business passed into history in 1790.

-to end this practice.
-Even though by
+practice.
+Even though by this time the

-this time the condemned woman was dead before the faggots were lit, it must
+condemned woman was dead before the faggots were lit, it must have still been a

-have still been a gruesome and revolting spectacle and one which conveyed a
+gruesome and revolting spectacle and one which conveyed a feeling of

-feeling of injustice.
-Men convicted of
+injustice.
+Men convicted of coining offences

-coining offences were hanged in the same way as other condemned males.
+were hanged in the same way as other condemned males.
 The Times newspaper took up this theme after

 Phoebe’s burning and printed the following article: “The execution of a woman for coining on